History of Chinese dance: Sui and Tang dynasties (581–907 CE)

-Musical performances at the Tang court are of two types: seated performances (坐部伎) and standing performances (立部伎).
+Musical performances at the Tang court were of two types: seated performances (坐部伎) and standing performances (立部伎).
 Seated performances were conducted in smaller halls with limited number of dancers, and emphasised refined artistry.
 Standing performances involves numerous dancers, and were usually performed in courtyards or squares intended for grand presentations.

 Standing performance pieces included The Seven Virtues Dance (七德舞), originally called "The Prince of Qin Breaks Through The Ranks" (秦王破陣樂), celebrating the military exploits of Emperor Taizong (previously known as the Prince of Qin before he became the Emperor).
 It was performed with 120 dancers in gold-decorated armour with spears, but it can also be performed as a seated performance by four dancers in red silk robes.
 Two other notable major dances of the Tang dynasty were the Blessed Goodness Dance (慶善舞, also called Nine Merits Dance, 九功舞), and The Supreme Original Dance (上元舞).

 Details from the Southern Tang/Song dynasty painting "Night Revels of Han Xizai" by Gu Hongzhong, depicting the dancer Wang Wushan (王屋山) performing the Green Waist Dance from the Tang dynasty.
-The dance was also called as it is similar in pronunciation to Green Waist.
+The dance was also called due to its similarity in pronunciation to Green Waist.

-Small-scale dances, performed during banquets and other occasions, may be divided into two categories: energetic dances (健舞), which are vigorous and athletic, and soft dances (軟舞), which are gentle and graceful.
+Small-scale dances, performed during banquets and other occasions, may be divided into two categories: energetic dances (健舞), which were vigorous and athletic, and soft dances (軟舞), which were gentle and graceful.
 Energetic dances included those from Central Asia, such as Whirling Dance, Mulberry Branch Dance and the Barbarian Leap Dance.
-A well-known energetic dance is the Sword Dance, famously performed by Lady Gongsun (公孫大娘), whose performance is reputed to have inspired the cursive calligraphy of Zhang Xu.
+A well-known energetic dance is the Sword Dance, famously performed by Lady Gongsun (公孫大娘), whose performance was reputed to have inspired the cursive calligraphy of Zhang Xu.
 Soft Dances included the Green Waist Dance (綠腰), a female solo dance.